mattbaker/protohackers/README.md

 I created a GenServer representing the room.
 This made it easy to have a central process that could control receiving and broadcasting across users as needed.

 Since a process handles the messages in its process inbox sequentially it also forced async user communication to become synchronous since it was acting as a central conduit.
 I had a feeling this could help me avoid some race conditions so I went for it.
 The test didn't create the kind of load that would overwhelm this "single process architecture."

+## Problem: 4 `lib/protohacker/unusual_database/server.ex`

+I used :gen_udp in active mode this time, so I handled incoming packets as messages being sent to the process (I used a GenServer).
+I wonder if this only worked well because each request was a single UDP packet, seems like otherwise I would need to do buffering (in which case I might go for passive mode).

+There didn't seem to be anything too tricky this time, just learning :gen_udp which was very similar to gen_tcp.
+The only thing that tripped me up was my Regex, which wasn't allowing for newlines, I fixed this by adding the `s` modified to the pattern.